 With corporate tax rates varying considerably from location to location, tax authorities are aware of the potential for multinational groups to reduce their global tax charge by manipulating the prices charged on intra-group transactions.
 As a result, many countries now have transfer pricing legislation empowering their tax authorities to impute additional taxable profits to companies if they consider they have been charged too much or have charged too little on intra-group transactions.

-Baker Tilly International worldwide transfer pricing specialists work together to deliver global solutions for clients that protect against the threats posed by transfer pricing legislation.
-There are four ways in which Baker Tilly International member firms can help:
+Ourl worldwide transfer pricing specialists work together to deliver global solutions for clients that protect against the threats posed by transfer pricing legislation in the post-BEPS era.
+At a glance, here is how our member firms can help you: